 Dr. Selmer: But they are available for people — I’ve had it done for myself through the same lab that does the animal testing.
 And it will soon be mainstream and you won’t have to endure all those pricks.

 Joe: We’re going back a few years, Doctor, since we’ve done that — and we said we’ll never go through that again.
 We’re dating ourselves, Honey.
 That’s about 10 years ago.

 Dr. Selmer: It was horrific.
 You’d get 10, 15, 25 shots and then wait for a reaction.
 Our furry friends have a much easier time.
 It’s a simple blood test.
 Most people don’t even know.

 * * *

 The benefits of raw diets versus cooked diets remain unproven; research is ongoing.
-One thing is certain: There are definitely health RISKS (for animal and human alike) associated with feeding your pet raw food.
-For more on these risks, see Don’t Give That Dog a Bone, by Debora Lichtenberg, VMD.
-If you do decide to feed raw, Pets Adviser strongly urges you to go with a commercial brand that meets AAFCO standards for a balanced diet, and we do not recommend bones.
+One thing is certain: There are definitely health risks (for animal and human alike) associated with feeding your pet raw food.
+For more on these risks, see Don’t Give That Dog a Bone, by Dr. Debora Lichtenberg, VMD.
 Consult your veterinarian.

 Dr. Michel Selmer, DVM, is the founder of Advanced Animal Care Center in Huntington Station, N.Y.
 He focuses on holistic or integrative veterinary medicine, considering all aspects of the animal’s life as well as the combination of conventional and alternative treatments.
 Dr. Selmer is an accredited member of the New York State Veterinary Medical Society as well as the American Animal Hospital Association (AAHA) and was the vice president of the Long Island Veterinary Medical Society.